EndPointCorp/end-point-blog/2011/12/19/nifty-in-button-confirmation.html.md

 <%= link_to 'Are you sure?', delete_all_letters_path, :method => :destroy, :class =>"btn pull-right danger confirm", :id => "delete_all", :style => "display:none;" %>
 ```

-Notice that the 'Delete all' button doesn't actually specify a url and the 'Are you sure?' link's style is set to "display:none"
+Notice that the ‘Delete all’ button doesn’t actually specify a url and the ‘Are you sure?’ link’s style is set to "display:none"

-Here's the relationship I set up in my models:
+Here’s the relationship I set up in my models:

 **app/models/letter.rb**